mishapadidar/matmul-project/README.md

 # For David Bindel
+Our code of choice is in `dgemm_mine.c`.
+Run `make matmul-mine` and execute our lovely code!

 # Project Strategy and Thoughts
 It is probably a good idea to read/listen to the "basic optimizations" lectures